How to Teach Digraph SH: 5 Best Tips + FREE Poster!

 A hands-on approach to reading and spelling engages multiple senses, which gives children more than one opportunity to connect with concepts and information.

-It also deepens learning and helps the brain to make meaningful connections.
+Multi-sensory learning also deepens learning and helps the brain to make meaningful connections.

 Use things like magnetic letters to build and manipulate sounds in words.
-Use toys for sorting based on the /sh/ sounds you hear in words.
+Use toys for sorting (above) based on the /sh/ sounds you hear in words.

 If you’d prefer not to buy the pre-made sets, just take a look around your house to find items or visit Dollar Tree.